Supervision in Shaftesbury, Dorset. ( close to Wiltshire and Somerset )

 Areas of interest

-I am particularly interested in drawing ideas from coaching to support Therapists finding their own 'clinical areas of strengths' maximising creativity and resourcefulness.
+I support Therapists in finding their own 'clinical areas of strengths' maximising creativity and resourcefulness.

 Other areas of interest are: